Advancing wholesale tokenized markets in Australia

 Summary

-Project Acacia demonstrates how private and public DLT infrastructure can work together to support real-world, regulated wholesale markets.
-By combining HashSphere’s private network capabilities with Hedera’s public ledger, the initiative provides a blueprint for how digital money and tokenised assets can be safely integrated into national financial systems.
+Project Acacia demonstrated how private and public DLT infrastructure can work together to support real-world, regulated wholesale markets.
+By pairing HashSphere’s private network capabilities with the public Hedera network, the initiative provides a blueprint for how digital money and tokenized assets can be safely integrated into national financial systems.